tidyverse/tidy-dev-day/README.md

 Add your post-it to the review wall.
 Then one of the tidyverse team will take it, read through your PR and offer suggestions for how to improve it.
 If you want to work on something else while you wait, use `pr_pause()` to pause your pull request while you work on other stuff.

+It's possible the reviewer might make changes directly to your review - if that happens you can use `pr_pull()` to get their code back on to your computer.

 ### 4. Ring the gong

 Once your PR is merged, it's your job to move it from "reviewed" to "celebrated" by moving the post-it and ringing the gong!